-i.
-Maintenance completed on all screens.
+- ii.
+Maintenance completed on all screens. - iii.

-ii.
 Inspect STSs prior to installation and operate one trial run (dogged off on deck) to ensure proper operation.
-Log results of trial run.
+Log results of trial run. - iv.

-iii.
 Inspect all VBSs with underwater video camera at least once per year.
 Repair as needed.